FAQs on Our Public College Rankings

 I don't see the University of Richmond, which is a great school that gives generous financial aid, on the list.
 How come?

-The University of Richmond is a private school, and is ranked number 14 in our list of best values in private colleges and universities.
+The University of Richmond is a private school, and it is ranked number 26 in our list of the best values in liberal arts colleges.

 Why aren't any of the City University of New York schools on the list?
 That is a great system at a great price.

-Because the cost of room and board is among the criteria we use to gauge affordability, we have not included the CUNY system -- which has traditionally offered only limited housing -- in our rankings.
-Next year, however, we may broaden the rankings to include several of the CUNY schools, which have recently introduced housing to their campuses.
+Because the cost of room and board is among the criteria we use to gauge affordability, we have not included the CUNY system, which has traditionally offered only limited housing.

 Do the costs listed in the tables reflect one academic year or all four years of undergraduate education?

 One year.
 Costs reflect the amount each institution charges and the average amount of financial aid offered for one academic year.

 Why didn't you include the military academies, which are not only top schools academically but also tuition-free?
 They even pay students to attend.

 Our rankings focus on traditional four-year schools with broad-based curriculums.
 Schools that offer great value but focus on specific or narrow academic programs, such as the military academies, are excluded.
 Another exception is Cornell University, best known as a member of the Ivy League.
 Four of Cornell's colleges are part of the privately endowed university, which we consider a private institution.
 But three of Cornell’s undergraduate colleges are land-grant state schools.